oddbird/oddleventy/content/work/adobe.md

       Using the Goals, Object Map, Wireframe, and User Profiles we created a list of expected features or ‘stories’ written from the perspective of an individual player.
-Each user story defined one task that a player might want to accomplish during the game: "As a Player, I want to select a font option."
+Each user story defined one task that a player might want to accomplish during the game: "_As a Player, I want to select a font option._"
   - title: Itemized & Prioritized Estimate
     icon: icons/estimate
     text: |